 Tesla coil created by Ed Wingate and photo by Jamie Oliver

-Be mesmerized by zaps of lightning appearing just a few feet away in our newest visitor experience, Electricity Theater!
+Be mesmerized by zaps of lightning appearing just a few feet away in Electricity Theater!
 This science show experience features a dazzling display of indoor bolts of musical lightning produced by twin solid-state Tesla coils.
 Watch the dark theater become splashed with light, and allow that spark in you to ignite as you explore the excitement of electricity and all that goes with it: Lightning, conductors, and insulators.

 Come join us for new shows.
 Show times are: